Birkenhead Library: History

 The history of Birkenhead Public Library is characterised by four transformations which occurred at approximately twenty-year intervals since its founding in 1949.
 Three of these transformations involved new buildings, while the other involved amalgamation into the wider North Shore Libraries system.
 There was also an unexpectedly long interim period when the library was based at the Leisure Centre.

 Founding of the library

 At the turn of the twentieth century, apart from "subscription libraries" the only library in Birkenhead was run by the Zion Hill Methodist Church.
 In 1901, the Birkenhead Borough Council resolved that its legal and finance committee should consider building a public one, but little eventuated.
 A subsidy of £100 was sought from the government in 1904 for a building "not to exceed a total of £600".

-However, it was not until 1949 that the Free Birkenhead Public Library was established in the basement of the Council Chambers, opening on 14 November.
+However, it was not until 1949 that the Free Birkenhead Public Library was established.
+Opening on 14 November, it was located in the basement of the Council Chambers.
 It was a modest beginning, bolstered by support from the National Library.
 There was an initial budget of £500 (about $35,984 in 1st Quarter of 2017).
 The library began with a collection of around 1500 items, "swelled by about another twenty books a month."